-Right after his third sip of coffee, his oldest son, my cousin Jeff, came into the kitchen in full panic mode because no one knew where the ironing board was and he needed it to iron his shirt in order to make a decent presentation at his girlfriend’s house later that evening.
+Right after his third sip of coffee, Uncle Tommy’s oldest son, my cousin Jeff, came into the kitchen in full panic mode because no one knew where the ironing board was and he needed it to iron his shirt in order to make a decent presentation at his girlfriend’s house later that evening.
 I’m not sure if the problem was the missing ironing board or the fact that we were all ignoring him, but Jeff was rapidly spinning out of control.

 Uncle Tommy took another sip of coffee and then said, “Jeffrey, that ironing board is in my bedroom closet.”

-My Uncle Paulie, already flying three sheets to the wind, announced to the entire family that a bedroom closet was the stupidest place in the world to keep an ironing board and it was no wonder the kid couldn’t find it.
+My Uncle Paulie, already flying three sheets to the wind, loudly announced to the entire family that a bedroom closet was the stupidest place in the world to keep an ironing board and it was no wonder the kid couldn’t find it.